ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 ![Illustration of the _Chirp!_ deployment as a UML package diagram.](images/deployment-diagram.png)

+\pagebreak

 ## User activities

 The illustration below shows two user journeys.
-The first one shows the journey of an unauthorized user, and the second one shows what becomes available when the user has logged in/is authorized.
+The first one shows the journey of a non-authorized user, and the second one shows what becomes available when the user has logged in/is authorized.

 ![Illustration of _Chirp!_ user activities as a UML activity diagram.](images/user_activities.png)

+\pagebreak

 ## Sequence of functionality/calls trough _Chirp!_

-The sequence diagram below illustrates the sequence of messages and data needed to render the entire public timeline for an unauthorized user.
+The sequence diagram below illustrates the sequence of messages and data needed to render the entire public timeline for a non-authorized user.
 The sequence starts with the user loading the application thereby sending a HTTP GET request.
 The diagram ends with a fully rendered public timeline returned to the user.

 ![Illustration of a sequence of calls through _Chirp! as a UML sequence diagram.](images/sequence_diagram.png)

+\pagebreak

 # Process